billyzkid/phamine/README.md

 Running Tests
 -------------
-Assuming you already have PhantomJS installed and setup...

-Clone this repository, cd into it, and then run:
+Assuming you already have PhantomJS installed, clone this repository, cd into it, and then execute the following command:

 	phantomjs src/phamine.coffee sample/SpecRunner.html

-If everything works, then you should see output like this in your terminal:
+The sample/SpecRunner.html file runs the sample specs included with a standalone Jasmine install.
+If everything works, then you will see this output in your terminal:

 	Player -> passed
 	  should be able to play a Song -> passed